luisfnqoliveira/cs447-1/syllabus.md

 * **Voluntary late projects**: A project may be turned in late for any reason, but it will be penalized by 20% for each day it is late.

-* **Voluntary late labs**: Because there are more labs than will be graded, and therefore the occassional missed lab can be missed without penalty, voluntary late labs will not be accepted.
+* **Voluntary late labs**: Because the occassional missed lab can be missed without penalty since the lowest two lab scores are dropped, voluntary late labs will not be accepted.

 * There will be no early exams.
 Make up exams must be pre-approved.
 No make up exams will be given that do not meet University rules and have proper (written) documentation.